sheetguard/sguard/README.md

 ### Execution

-We release our SGuard's obfuscated version named "SGuardGUI.jar", which can be executed with a command "java -cp SGuardGUI.jar ui.MainUI".
+We release our SGuard's obfuscated version named "SGuardGUI-obf.jar", which can be executed with a command "java -jar SGuardGUI-obf.jar".
 Before executing this command, please download all files in the [sguard/tools](c) directory, especially those DLL files.
+Besides, we add two test files in TestCases directory.
 Have fun with our tool!

 ### Usage